ZeroQI/Absolute-Series-Scanner/README.md

 - [ ] no_timestamp: should we remove the file and put no timestamp by default in the source?
 - [ ] keep_zero_size_files: should we accept that as the default (use it a lot for reproducing issues) ?
 - [ ] season_from_folder: when present, use the season from the folder instead of the file when a conflict arises.
 Remove ?
-- [ ] Support .Disc files ?
+- [ ] Support Media stubs .Disc files ? http://kodi.wiki/view/Media_stubs
-- [ ] Shall i write a Movie scanner using hte same code?
+- [ ] Shall i write a Movie scanner using the same code?
 The Plex default movie scanner does an good job i believe ?

 ###Folder Structure for massive storages
 I thought my folder structure could help many, you can store anything in htere